Battle of Port Louis: Algoa Bay

 In September 1799 Sercey dispersed his remaining ships.
 Brûle-Gueule was sent back to France on 26 September carrying condemned political prisoners; the corvette was eventually wrecked on the Pointe du Raz with heavy loss of life.
 Preneuse was ordered to operate against British trade off the coast of Southeast Africa, sailing from Port Louis on 4 August.
-Lhermitte focused his efforts on the Mozambique Channel and the approaches to the British Cape Colony and on 20 September encountered a squadron anchored in Algoa Bay comprising the 24-gun naval storeship HMS Camel, the 16-gun HMS Rattlesnake (1791) and the schooner Surprise, the former ships lying with their masts and rigging removed.
+L'Hermite focused his efforts on the Mozambique Channel and the approaches to the British Cape Colony and on 20 September encountered a squadron anchored in Algoa Bay comprising the 24-gun naval storeship HMS Camel, the 16-gun HMS Rattlesnake (1791) and the schooner Surprise, the former ships lying with their masts and rigging removed.
 This force was supporting an expeditionary army under General Francis Dundas fighting the Third Xhosa War.
 Camel was laden with military supplies but neither ship was prepared for battle, with a 30 of Camel's sailors and 15 from Rattlesnake trapped on shore by the surf.

-Lhermitte approached the anchored ships at 18:00, flying false Danish colours, and anchored nearby.
+L'Hermite approached the anchored ships at 18:00, flying false Danish colours, and anchored nearby.
 A ship's boat from Camel approached the new arrival, rapidly realising that Preneuse was a hostile frigate and returning to their ship.
-Lieutenant William Fothergill, the most senior officer with the convoy, fired warning shots close to the frigate, which Lhermitte ignored.
+Lieutenant William Fothergill, the most senior officer with the convoy, fired warning shots close to the frigate, which l'Hermite ignored.
 Both British ships then prepared for action.
 At 20:30, Preneuse began to approach Rattlesnake and Fothergill opened fire immediately, joined by Camel.
-Lhermitte returned fire, focusing its broadside on Camel.
+L'Hermite returned fire, focusing its broadside on Camel.
 By midnight Camel had taken several shot in the hull causing widespread flooding, and the crew ceased firing to man the pumps.
-Lhermitte apparently believed that Camel had abandoned the fight and he switched fire towards Rattlesnake, the engagement continuing until 03:30 at which point Lhermitte slipped his anchor and pulled out of range.
+L'Hermite apparently believed that Camel had abandoned the fight and he switched fire towards Rattlesnake, the engagement continuing until 03:30 at which point l'Hermite slipped his anchor and pulled out of range.
 Remaining in the bay until 10:00 before standing out to sea.
 British losses were two killed and twelve wounded, both Camel and Rattlesnake badly damaged.
-It was later reported in French sources that Lhermitte believed the schooner Surprise to be a well armed naval brig, prompting his withdrawal.
+It was later reported in French sources that l'Hermite believed the schooner Surprise to be a well armed naval brig, prompting his withdrawal.
 Preneuse's loss in the action was around 40 killed and wounded, and the frigate was reported to be badly damaged; messages to this effect were hastily sent to the commander at the Cape, Captain George Losack who sent the 50-gun HMS Jupiter in pursuit.